gbogard/hugo-portfolio/content/posts/functional-error-handling/index.md

 So, if not exceptions, what then?

-## Making exceptions exceptional again
+## Bringing back the exceptionality of exceptions

 To make the invisible errors visible again, we need to stop encoding them as exceptions and start encoding them as regular data.
 We need a way of showcasing the error cases of our methods directly in their signatures, so they don't surprise anyone anymore, and we need a way of composing error-prone code safely, because